Toggle menu

 On this page:

-Transition is the period of time when young people are moving from childhood into adulthood.
-Adult Social Care involvement will begin by carrying out their statutory assessment, which is currently known as the Transition Care Act assessment.
+Transition is the period of time when young people move from childhood into adulthood.
+Our Adult Social Care Transitions Team supports young people with their transition to Adult Social Care.
+They will first get involved by carrying out a statutory assessment known as the Transition Care Act assessment.
+'Statutory' means it is legally required.

-Transition to adult care and support comes at a time when a lot of change can take place in a young person's life.
-It can also mean changes to the care and support young people receive from education, health and care services, or involvement with new agencies such as those who provide support for housing, employment or further education and training.
+Transition to adult care and support may involve changes to education, health and care services.
+It may also involve getting support from new organisations, such as support for housing, employment or further education and training.

 What to expect during the transition assessment

-The transition assessment should support the young person and their family to plan for the future by providing them with information about what they can expect.
-Transition assessments can also help to provide solutions that do not necessarily involve the provision of services, and which may aid planning that helps to prevent, reduce or delay the development of needs for care or support.
+The transition assessment should support the young person and their family to plan for the future.
+It should provide them with information about what they can expect.
+Transition assessments can also help to provide solutions that do not necessarily involve the provision of services.
+This may help planning that helps to prevent, reduce or delay the development of needs for care or support.

-During the transition assessment the local authority will also consider how the needs of carers, young carers and other family members might change.
-Carers Assessments are a part of the discussion and can be offered to family members or carers.
+During the transition assessment, the local authority will also consider how the needs of carers, young carers and other family members might change.
+We'll discuss carers assessments, which can be offered to family members or carers.

-The young person or carer in question must be involved in the assessment for it to be person centered and reflect their views and wishes.
+The young person, or carer, must be involved in the assessment for it to be person centered and reflect their views and wishes.
 The assessment must also involve anyone else who the young person or carer wants to include.
 For example, many young people will want their parents involved in their process.

-The transition assessment often involves professionals from different agencies, families, friends and the wider community, working together to help raise the young person's aspirations and achieve the outcomes that matter to them.
-The local authority can combine their transition assessment with other assessments that are being carried out (provided all parties agree), or carry out the transition assessment jointly with other organisations.
-This allows for flexible combinations of assessments, which is usually in everyone's interest.
+The transition assessment often involves professionals from different agencies, families, friends and the wider community.
+They will work together to help raise the young person's aspirations and achieve the outcomes that matter to them.
+The local authority can combine their transition assessment with other assessments that are being carried out (provided all parties agree), or carry out the assessment jointly with other organisations.
+This flexible combination of assessments is usually in everyone's interest.

-Most transition assessments will take place before a young person turns 18, or around their 18th birthday.
+Most transition assessments take place before a young person turns 18, or around their 18th birthday.
 However, this can vary and is dependent on individual circumstances.
+We will consider the young person or carer's circumstances when deciding whether it is an appropriate time for the assessment.

 You can make a referral:

-Our Local Offer on the West Berkshire Directory provides further information about the transition process.
-You can also find information on our Local Offer page on our website.
+Our Local Offer transitions page has further information about the transition process.
+You can also find services on the Local Offer 'Preparing for Adulthood' section of our directory.

 Share this page